lukso-network/docs/docs/standards/universal-profile/03-lsp3-universal-profile.md

 :::

-LSP3 is a Metadata standard that aims to define a Universal Profile. a Universal Profile is a smart contract based profile, that contains some specific ERC725Y keys that describes the profile.
+LSP3 is a Metadata standard that aims to define a Universal Profile.
+A Universal Profile is a smart contract based profile, that contains some specific ERC725Y keys that describes the profile.

 This standard is based on ERC725Account.
 Therefore, a Universal Profile can: